ocaml/merlin/editor/emacs/index.markdown

 ### Auto-complete

 By default, if auto-complete is installed, merlin will only register a source named `merlin-ac-source` and do nothing about it.
-If you issue:
+If you add to your config:

 ```
 (setq merlin-ac-setup 'easy)